KirylMi/nghttp-kubernetes/README.md

 TBD:

-1. fix & in cpp
+1. 25 minute builds are not fun at all (partially "fixed")
-2. 25 minute builds are not fun at all
+2. client script works, it outputs data into logs, but server isn't receiving it from the exec method.
+TO BE CHECKED!